V4Fire/Client/src/components/form/b-checkbox/README.md

 < b-checkbox :dataProvider = 'AdultProvider'
 ```

-If a provider returns a dictionary, it will be mapped on the component
+If the provider returns a dictionary, it will be mapped on the component
-(you can pass the complex property path using dots as separators).
+(you can pass a complex property path using dots as determiners).

-If a key from the response is matched with a component method, this method will be invoked with a value from this key
+If any key from the response matches a component method, that method will be called with the value from that key.
-(if the value is an array, it will be spread to the method as arguments).
+(if the value is an array, it will be passed to the method as arguments).

 ```
 {